Start by clicking on "Fill out the template"

 Here the Form filler may give any direction or instructions the Testator wishes to state in the Will.

 After filling this form, it should be printed and the Testator must sign the Will in the presence of the two witnesses.
 The witnesses will fill their names in the column assigned to them and equally sign the document in the presence of the Testator.

-Note that these witnesses must not be beneficiaries or executors in the Will.
+Note that these witnesses can not be beneficiaries or executors in a Will.

 After preparing this document, the Testator should keep a copy of the Will with the Probate Registry, High Court and another with his/her lawyer or bank for safe keeping.